benank/jc3mp-voice-chat/README.md

 ![](https://i.imgur.com/zha9X7c.png)

 ## Installation
-Drop it in your packages directory, and you're done!
+1. Drop it in your packages directory.
+2. Run `npm install` to install the required node module.

 ## Configuration
 There's a little bit of configuration you need to do before you can use voice chat.